 This argument that fundamental rights were suspended in the country and citizens had no recourse was further strengthened in the infamous case of ADM Jabalpur v.
 Shivakant Shukla, where the Supreme Court declared that fundamental rights could be suspended during the Emergency.

-This judgement of the Supreme Court led to a revolt in the legal fraternity and remains a dark spot on the judiciary.
+This judgment of the Supreme Court led to a revolt in the legal fraternity and remains a dark spot on the judiciary.
 It was only in Justice (Retd.)
 K. S. Puttusamy and Ors v.
 Union of India and Ors. that the Supreme Court declared that some fundamental rights could not be suspended even during an Emergency.

 Glanville Austin noted in his book Working in a Democratic Constitution that during the arguments on the ADM Jabalpur case, then Attorney General Niren De was confronted by Justice H. R. Khanna with a pertinent query: if a policeman arbitrarily kills a person out of enmity, is there any kind of remedy.
 Niren De replied that “consistent with my position, my lord, not so long as the Emergency lasts, it shocks my conscience, it may shock yours, but there is no remedy.”